SiddhaDhok/iot-fall-detection-wearable/README.md

 ## Future improvements

+Several extensions were explored during development but deferred due to the project timeline:

+- **Reduced size and compactness** — the current build is sized around a full ESP32 DevKit (with its USB port and onboard regulator), making the enclosure noticeably bulkier than a typical wearable.
+A future revision could use a bare ESP32-WROOM module with an external USB-to-serial programmer, or a smaller ESP32-C3/S3 mini board, to shrink the overall footprint closer to a true pendant or wristband size
 - **Heart rate sensing (MAX30102)** — fusing motion data with heart rate to improve faint detection specifically, since a faint often lacks the sharp motion signature of a fall
 - **Custom patient dashboard website** — a dedicated web interface (beyond the Blynk dashboard) showing patient name, age, location, and medical history alongside live device status, with proper multi-patient support backed by a real database
 - **GSM-based emergency calling** — using a SIM800L module to place an actual phone call to a family member or neighbour if an alert isn't acknowledged, as a fallback channel that doesn't depend on internet connectivity